from jsmin import jsmin with open('myfile.js') as js_file: minified = jsmin(js_file.read())

 python -m jsmin myfile.js

-If possible, please make separate pull requests for tests and for code: tests will be added to the latest-release branch while code will go to master.
+If possible, please make separate pull requests for tests and for code: tests will be committed on the stable branch (which tracks the latest released version) while code will go to default by, erm, default.

-If that branch is failing that means there’s a new test that fails on the latest released version on pypi, with no fix yet released.
+If stable is failing that means there’s a new test that fails on the latest released version on pypi, with no fix yet released.

-If master is failing don’t use it, but as long as latest-release is passing the pypi release should be ok.
+If default is failing don’t use it, but as long as stable is passing the pypi release should be ok.